lizmat/articles/its-time-to-rak-2.md

 This is a follow-up on an [It's time to rak (Part 1)](https://dev.to/lizmat/its-time-to-rak-part-1-30ji).
 This blog post builds on that, so you should maybe read that first if you haven't already.

+With `rak`, anything that starts with a dash (`-`) is considered to be an "option".
+Anything else that you specify on the command line, is considered to be an "argumentxs".
+It does *not* matter in which order options are specified.
+The order of arguments **is** important: the first being the pattern, and the other arguments being the paths to search in.

 But before discussing all of the myriad options of `rak` (shown to you when you do `rak --help`), it is important to know how the specification of options work exactly, and how they interact with any of *your* customized options.

 ## One dash vs two dash

-If an option is specified by a single dash, then all of its letters are considered to be separate single letter option.
-So `-im` is really short for specifying the `i` and `m` option.
+If an option is specified by a single dash, then all of its letters are considered to be a separate single letter option.
+So `-im` is really short for specifying the `i` and `m` option, as if you would specify `rak -i -m`.

 Since `rak` by itself does not not have any single letter options, this implies that a single letter option is always a custom option.
 But more about that later.
 Single letter options are sometimes referred to as a "short option".

 If an option is specified with two dashes, then all of the identifying letters after that, are considered to be the name of the option.
 So `--foo` is specifying the `foo` option.
 This is sometimes referred to as a "long option".

+The order in which options (anything that starts with a dash (`-`)

 ## Boolean flags

 Any option that starts with one or two dashes, and which is **not** followed by a equal sign (`=`), is considered to be a boolean flag.
 If only a name is specified, the flag is considerd to be *True*.

 The meaning of a boolean flag can be changed to *False* in two ways:

 ### --/foo